Admission Requirements and Deadlines

 5. At the defense, you may be asked by your committee to make changes to your thesis before final approval.
 You will need to make these changes and submit them to your major professor, who will need to sign off on them before the Graduate School deadline.
 You will also need to submit a final electronic copy of your thesis to the Graduate School by this date.
 Again, see the Graduate School deadlines for your specific semester.

-Assistant Application for Current Students
+Assistantship Application for Current Students

 POLS 9200 Approval Form